webpack/webpack.js.org/content/guides/migrating.md

 ## Hints

-No need to change something, but opportiunities
+No need to change something, but opportunities

-### Templates strings
+### Template strings

 webpack now supports template strings in expressions.
 This means you can start using them in webpack constructs: